A 4.9-magnitude earthquake shakes Idaho, but no injuries have been reported - ExBulletin

 A 4.9-magnitude earthquake shakes Idaho, but no injuries have been reported

-A 4.9-magnitude earthquake struck north of Boise, Idaho, on February 26, causing no major damage or injuries, authorities said.
+Boise, Idaho.
+A 4.9-magnitude earthquake struck north of Boise, Idaho, on Monday, causing no major damage or injuries, authorities said.

 The quake occurred at 10:25 a.m. and was centered about 6.2 miles (10 kilometers) north of Smiths Ferry, according to the USGS.